EasyText: Controllable Diffusion Transformer for Multilingual Text Rendering: Method

-\textbf{Nonlinear Alignment via Thin-Plate Spline Interpolation.} For nonlinear spatial alignment, we use a Thin-Plate Spline (TPS) interpolation.
-TPS warping defines a smooth map that exactly interpolates a set of control point correspondences between the source patch and target region, while minimizing bending (second-derivative) distortion.
-Let $\{(u_i, v_i)\}_{i=1}^K$ be $K$ landmark points in the source patch $P_c$ and $\{(x_i, y_i)\}_{i=1}^K$ their corresponding positions in the target region $\Omega_t$.
-The TPS mapping $\mathcal{T}_{\text{TPS}}: (u,v)\mapsto(x,y)$ can be expressed as an affine base plus a radial basis deformation term:
+\textbf{Nonlinear Alignment via Thin-Plate Spline Interpolation.} For nonlinear spatial alignment, we adopt Thin-Plate Spline (TPS) interpolation, which defines a smooth mapping that exactly fits a set of control point correspondences between the source patch and the target region, while minimizing second-order bending distortion.
+Here, \(\Omega_t\) denotes an irregular region.
+We obtain \(K\) control points along its boundary to form a deformation region that closely fits and fully covers the rendered text.
+These points act as spatial anchors for the TPS transformation.
+Let $\{(u_i, v_i)\}_{i=1}^K$ be $K$ landmark points in the condition image $P_c$ and $\{(x_i, y_i)\}_{i=1}^K$ their corresponding positions in the target region $\Omega_t$.
+The TPS mapping $\mathcal{T}_{\text{TPS}}: (u,v)\mapsto(x,y)$ can be expressed as an affine base plus a radial basis deformation term: \begingroup